 How long does it take to receive my funds?
-Contest winners immediately have funds put directly on their Spoker cards.
+Game winners immediately have funds put directly on their Spoker cards.

 What if I disconnect from the Internet?
 Players assume the risk for their poor Internet connections or complete disconnections.
 We will not assume any responsibility for losses caused by disconnections.
 You can view final results of games by clicking on Final Score?
 Click Here!

 Hold 'Em/Omaha Entry Fees?
 A player must have enough in their account to cover their entry fee for Hold 'Em and Omaha games; however, this entry fee is NOT immediately withdrawn from their account.
 Instead, it is incrementally withdrawn each time they decide to continue playing and not fold.

 What is the payout structure for Spoker?
 The payout structure for all Spoker games both Live and Rewind is as follows: 1st Place = 3x Entry Fee; 2nd Place = 2x Entry Fee; 3rd Place = 2x Entry Fee; 4th Place = Receive Entry Fee; Back 5th - 9th Place = No Payout.
 Hold 'Em and Omaha are the exceptions.
 Only the first place finisher(s) is paid.

 Can a player leave a game?
 Yes, but only if the table is not full.
 There is an "unjoin" button that players can click to leave any table that has LESS than nine(9) participants.
 Once a table has nine people, the game begins and leaving is no longer possible.